 If you moved to Saint Louis County you must present proof of ownership such as a title, title application or a title registration form from the Missouri Department of Revenue (pink slip).
 You will be added to the tax roll for either the current or future year, depending on when you moved.
 Individuals and those leasing vehicles may visit the Saint Louis County Collector of Revenue's Office or at any of the Saint Louis County Government satellite offices.
 Businesses must go to the Saint Louis County Assessor’s Office in Clayton at 41 South Central Avenue – 2nd floor.
 Please refer below to “I am opening a business in St. Louis County.
 What do I do?”
 If you moved to another Missouri county, you must contact the Assessor’s Office of that county to be added to their tax roll.

-Assessment information is available on the St. Louis County website.
+This information is available on the St. Louis County website.
 Assessed values can be viewed after the tax roll is certified on June 30.
-Individuals can also call 314-615-5500, starting July 1st of each year, to obtain assessed values for their vehicle for the current year.
+Individuals can also call 314-615-5500, or 314-615-5000, starting July 1st of each year, to obtain assessed values for their vehicle for the current year.

 Vehicle fees are fees that St. Louis County collects for certain municipalities.
 These fees are usually in lieu of a “city sticker”.
 The assessment penalty listed on your bill a penalty is charged when no declaration is received, or it is received May 1 or later.
 RSMo 137.345 We suggest retaining proof of completion and mailing of the declaration.
 St. Louis County is not responsible for misdirected mail, or consequences thereof.